top of page

 That day in July of 2022 when I made these discoveries was a weekday.
 Jeannine was at work so I called her to tell her what I’d found.
 I could only describe my discoveries to her, so Jeannine asked me to send her screenshots of what I was talking about.
 I didn’t immediately send her the screenshots.
 Instead, I drove to her office and went through Camerons’ social media platforms together with her.
 I wanted to stress to her not only the obvious inappropriateness of the photographs but also the captions Cameron wrote with them.

 After seeing her 14-year-old daughter on full display for the world to see, Jeannine slumped forward toward her desk, anchored her elbows on it and became to rest her forehead in the cradle of her hands.
-Jeannine wasn’t even aware of Cameron’s social media.
+Jeannine wasn’t even aware of Cameron’s social media much less the content.

 “Okay,” she said, “let’s have a family meeting about this tonight after work.”

-I could feel a palatable stress pouring from Jeannine.
-It wasn’t stress over her daughter’s 14-year-old body advertised on the world wide web, but stress because of her fear of confronting her daughter.
+I could sense the palpable stress pouring from Jeannine.
+It wasn’t stress from the shock of seeing her daughter’s 14-year-old body advertised on the world wide web, but stress because of her fear of confronting her daughter.
 The Wrath of Cameron.

-“Let me do the talking at first,” Jeannine said.
+“Let me do the talking at first,” she said.
 “She won’t want to hear this from you.
 It will only make things worse.”

 When she said it would get ‘worse,’ Jeannine was referring to the already-contentious relationship between me and Cameron.
 Earlier that year, I suggested to Jeannine she shouldn’t forge Cameron’s school registration so Cameron could arbitrarily choose to attend whichever public high school she wanted.